What Is Emphysema?

 Airways become damaged.
 When the lung tissue loses its stretchiness, the surrounding airways collapse more easily and trap air in the lungs.

 Damaged airways collapse when you exhale, causing air to get trapped in the alveoli.
 This trapped air makes breathing harder.

-The air sacs enlarge and the diaphragm flattens.
+The air sacs get larger.
 This makes it even harder for the lungs to move air in and out.